xoreaxecx/copy_tmp/README.md

 # copy_tmp
 A simple python tool to catch temporary files.
+In some cases, files are protected from copying even with the privilege escalation (for example, antivirus files).
+For such situations, you can use the help of [RawCopy.exe](https://github.com/jschicht/RawCopy), which must be placed in the script directory or specify the full path to the executable file.

 ---
 ```